5 new books to read this week

 Fiction

+2. Trial By Fire by Danielle Steel is published in hardback by Macmillan, priced £22 (ebook £11.99).
+Available now

+Trial By Fire by Danielle Steele is a story about loss, love and the courage it takes to move forward after difficult times.
+Dahlia de Beaumont, born to a French mother and American father, is owner and CEO of the family perfume business.
+The traumatising loss of her parents and later her young husband result in her focusing her time and energy into her four children and perfume empire.
+She brings up her children alone and can’t imagine loving another man as she did her husband.
+During a trip to San Francisco, wildfires erupt in Napa Valley, and she’s compelled to offer aid.
+Not only will this risk her life and her future but will also create new opportunities to build relationships and cement that which is important in her life.
+This expansive novel explores themes of loss, love, resilience, personal growth, and the opportunity for a renewed chance at love.
+It offers an intimate portrayal of loss and healing, which feels deeply personal.
+The author’s ability to weave love and family into a story of grief is powerful, highlighting how important connections are during challenging times.

-1. Murder Island by James Patterson and Brian Sitts is published in hardback by Century, priced £20 (ebook £10.99).
-Available November 21
+3. The City And Its Uncertain Walls by Haruki Murakami, translated by Philip Gabriel, is published in hardback by Harvill Secker, priced £25 (ebook £11.99).
+Available now

-A book which opens with a couple running for their lives through an underground tunnel, pursued by operatives from a Russian school for killers, can only be the latest thriller from master storyteller James Patterson.
-After recent collaborations with Bill Clinton, Dolly Parton and Michael Crichton, he has teamed up with creative director and TV writer Brian Sitts for Murder Island, with much of the action taking place on a desert island in the middle of the Atlantic – which is anything but peaceful and safe.
-Professor-turned-crime-fighter Brandt ‘Doc’ Savage and his girlfriend Kira Sunlight manage to flee from the underground tunnel, but not from danger – particularly as Kira is a top target.
-The couple are separated, leading Doc to a frantic search, taking him from the coast of Brazil to the jungles of the Congo.
-It’s hugely impressive that Murder Island is a sea change from some of Patterson’s creations such as Alex Cross and the Women’s Murder Club – and it confirms his position as one of the most popular authors of all time.

 8/10